Creating a GCP GKE Cluster

 - Credentials: select one of the existing cloud provider credentials or create new credentials.

-Features step, select the features you want to enable on your cluster.If you want to manage the network layer of your cluster by yourself, you can switch VPC mode to Deploy on my existing VPC to use your own VPC instead of the one provided by Qovery.- VPC managed by Qovery
+Network step, select the network mode you want to enable on your cluster.If you want to manage the network layer of your cluster by yourself, you can switch VPC mode to Deploy on my existing VPC to use your own VPC instead of the one provided by Qovery.- VPC managed by Qovery

 - Use your existing VPC